We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The Windy City stands as one of the most family-friendly cities in the Midwest, if not the nation.
 Whether your agenda includes seeking cultural attractions, visiting iconic treasures, sampling delicious eats, or simply relaxing, Chicago has it all!
 The tough part of the trip will be deciding what to do!
-Read on for the top 10 things for families to do in Chicago.
+Read on for the 10 top things to do in Chicago with your family.

 10. Visit a Different Country